Hiking in Spring:

 Of course, there are those (in a large minority) who love winter for the snow, for the skiing etc; but for the rest of us it takes a cattleprod to get out to the gym … but then something magical happens by the middle or February as the days start to lengthen here in the Highlands and all of a sudden it’s not so hard to get up and out.
 There is certainly a reason why we have the phrase: “The Joys of Spring”.
 Now we can say goodbye to the inside of a sweaty gym and take the bike out of the shed, dust off the backpack and take the running shoes out in the woods and along the trails.

-Photo caption: Spring also means that it’s a time the kids can get back outside without having to wrap them up like Mummies.
+Photo caption: Spring also means that it’s a time the kids can get back outside.
+You no longer need to wrap them up like Mummies.
 This photo was taken on a backpack to a wild camp in Assynt in May.
 If you’d like details of this trip, we can arrange this for small groups and family groups under Andy’s guidance.

 4. Warmer weather – an end to the dangers of snow & ice

 In winter, we spend a lot of time instructing about the dangers involved in going out on the snow and ice.
 Andy runs multiple courses showing clients how to use ice axe and crampons and how to assess the risk of avalanches.
 All these are things which put the multitude of hikers off.
 Most people perceive the Highlands as being far too dangerous in winter.
 You’d almost be taking your life in your own hands to even consider it.
-Of course, reality is nothing like that and for the number of people who do go out in the hills, the number who have accidents or need to call on mountain rescue is a minute proportion; but they are always reported in the media which exaggerates the frequency with which accidents occur.
+Of course, reality is nothing like that and for the number of people who do go out in the hills.
+The number who have accidents or need to call on mountain rescue is a minute proportion.
+Accidents are always reported in the media which exaggerates the frequency with which they occur.

 Nevertheless, Spring means that these worries can retreat once more and the hiking boots can be dusted off and the maps taken down once more to plan for some high level hikes across the hills.
 There’s a reason why events such as the TGO Challenge take place in the Spring.